VirtoCommerce/vc-docs/platform/user-guide/docs/pricing/viewing-price-list-in-catalog.md

-# View prices in Catalog
+# View Prices in Catalog

 In addition to the dedicated Pricing module, you can also manage prices and price lists by navigating to them through the Catalog module.
 This can be useful if you want to manage prices or price lists for specific categories or products.